Sarxes/software_analysis_and_design_335/class_notes/4_maps/readme.md

 ## STL Maps
 In C++, std::unordered_map is a container from the Standard Template Library (STL) that stores key-value pairs in an unordered manner.
 Unlike std::map, which maintains elements in a sorted order, std::unordered_map uses a hash table to achieve faster lookups.
+One thing to note is that, for the most part, std::map can be used in the same exact way as std::unordered_map.
+Mechanically they are almost the same, but under the hood they are very different. std::map is implemented using a balanced binary search tree(similar to avl tree), and std::unordered_map is implemented using a hash map.
+That being said, in this section we will cover examples for std::unordered_map, but you can swap these examples with std::map, and it will work the same.

 ### Key Features
 * **Unordered Storage:** Elements are not stored in any specific order.